sasha1041/Kickstarter-analysis/README.md

 ## Results
 Based on the "Theatre Outcomes By Launch Date" during the months launch months of May, June and July we see that the highest rates of both successful and failed kickstarters.
 The outcomes of successfull and failed rise and decrease at the same amount.
-Ultimately for the best success rate goals less than 5,000 launched between May-July have the best
+For the best success rate, goals less than 5,000 launched between May-July have the best
 rate for success.